 Forgive my saying the same thing over and over, but some people are reluctant to imagine this immediately.
 The three images above are each 412 x 324 pixels in size.
 Digital images are dimensioned in pixels.
 Those pixel dimension numbers are extremely important, because video systems pay very careful attention to the image size in pixels.
 Images are dimensioned in pixels, and screens are dimensioned in pixels, and image pixels are directly displayed on the screen, one for one - one image pixel at one video board pixel location (assuming we view 100% image size).
 That is simply how video images are shown.
 Pixels are shown directly, without any concept of dpi at all.
 So these three images above were each shown to be 412x324 pixels in size, on any screen, simply because the images are in fact 412x324 pixels in size, and because screens show pixels directly.

-Update: Messy distraction.
+Update: Messy distraction, sorry, I should delete that part now.
+Things are changing in unpredictable ways.
+The numbers above appear to still be true of Firefox or IE, including browser zoom and any Windows text size zoom.
+But true of Chrome only if the browser zoom is 100%.
 If any problem above, your screen size can be reported wrong now, showing numbers you know are not true.
 Video is not "dpi aware", but since Vista, Microsoft has been attempting to add optional "dpi aware" features anyway.
 Any false report would be because, if in Windows 7 (or Vista), you have zoomed your browser's text size to be different.
 Then the browser scales the image size with text size, to keep the web page proportions right.
 But now, we see that Windows 7 may scale your apparent screen size (smaller for larger text) - not on the actual desktop of course, but the "screen size" numbers seen by the browser window change in the same inverse percentage proportion, and you may see these numbers of that false "screen size" when the text size is larger.
 If so, you can reset this size to default with Firefox menu: View - Zoom - Reset, and then reload the page.
+Chrome has its menu at right end of toolbar.
 Or with IE menu: View - Zoom - 100% (but IE might come out like 99% and still be slightly off).
 Your text will become tiny again though.
 There are ifs and buts about this, it is more complicated and it's messy, and there is more below, so let's just say you might or might not see this issue.

 (There is a setting about this (at Custom DPI, "Use Windows XP style DPI scaling"), but it seems flakey.
 The issue is trying to apply inches to video anyway, where there is no definition of inches (only pixels).